billkarsh/SpikeGLX/Markdown/Firmware_Help.md

 To get the BS working again you have to update the firmware.
 To update the firmware, you need a green light on the front panel of the module.

-1. First, try power cycling everything.
+1. First, try power cycling the chassis and restarting SpikeGLX.
 This won't fix the firmware but it will often recover enough function to allow the Update operation to access the module.

 2. After the restart, the first thing you should do is use the Update dialog to select the replacement firmware file(s) and click the Update button.
 Do not press `Detect` or try to run before fixing the firmware.

->**Important:**: When the firmware is in a bad state, do not use the `Detect` button.
+>**Important**: When the firmware is in a bad state, do not use the `Detect` button.
 Doing so will only lock up the BS again and require another power cycle.